 This example of a standard workflow works because the deadlines are clear, the responsible party is identified, and the team understands the suggested timeframe from start to finish.

 Each unique content type should include its own checklist for the reviewers.
-Since the checklist is dependent on the type of content, there should be an individual checklist for each one.
-This gives the reviewers more support and a guide as they are reviewing numerous aspects of the document.
+Since the checklist is dependent on the type of content being reviewed, there should be an individual checklist for each one.
+This gives the reviewers more support and a guide as they are reviewing numerous aspects of the content piece.

 Another key element when you need to automate repetitive tasks is to set expectations on how feedback is presented.
-Reviewers should feel empowered by team leads and management to provide actionable, valuable, and detailed feedback.
-When dealing with large documents, it is critical for the reviewers to understand how to provide succinct, helpful feedback so the document is updated successfully and there is not an interruption with the standard workflow.
+Content reviewers should feel empowered by team leads and management to provide actionable, valuable, and detailed feedback.
+When dealing with large documents, it is critical for the reviewers to understand how to provide succinct, helpful feedback so the document is updated successfully and there is no interruption to the standard workflow.

 Here are other examples of parameters and guidelines to provide the reviewers and frame expectations: